AryanShivapuram/MotiMate/README.md

   ```

 ### Set up the Gemini API
+You could use my existing API, but it's recommended and requested to use your own [API key](https://aistudio.google.com/app/apikey) for security and tracking purposes.

 - **Getting API KEY**
   - Go to [Gemini API](https://aistudio.google.com/app/apikey) to get your API key.